fedcloud-eu/vault-doc/docs/usage.rst

     $ echo "abcdef" | fedcloud secret put my_app_secrets admin_password=-

-* Copying a secret object:
+* Copying a secret object.
+The command export the existing secret object to JSON and import it as a new copy:

 ::